Wang-Bioinformatics-Lab/GNPS2_Documentation/docs/idbac.md

    5) When the previous steps are completed, click 'Start'

-   6) The output of this conversion will be a single autoexecute mzML for the entire plate.
+   6) The output of this conversion will be a single autoexecute mzML for the entire plate (this single file will be split in the "Idbac_split_maldi_workflow" section below).

 <img width="938" alt="Picture1" src="https://github.com/Wang-Bioinformatics-Lab/GNPS2_Documentation/assets/140128524/ce5975a1-4177-4abe-b3da-fddf437f775d">